ksolaiman/PoliticalBiasCorpus/gold/README.md

 ### `gold_docs_workers_agreed_conflicted_with_outlet.csv`
 - **Count**: 54 articles
-- **Description**: Articles where both annotators agreed on the bias label (12 articles), or one selected Center and the other selected partisan (42 articles).
+- **Description**: Articles where human label **conflicts** with the outlet’s known political leaning.
+Includes articles where both annotators agreed on the bias label (12 articles), or one selected `Center' and the other selected partisan (42 articles).
 In the later case, we choose the partisan label as final human label.
-The final human label **conflicts** with the outlet’s known political leaning.
 - **Use**: Potentially valuable for identifying **atypical framing** or misalignment between perception and source bias.
 - **Human-label**: `L`, `R` (disagreeing with `outlet_bias`)